Terminal Services are considered to be "medium risk" in beSECURE for the following reasons:

 - Terminal Services should not be available on external IP addresses, and medium risks on external-facing IP addresses are issues you must fix.
 However, it's perfectly acceptable to have a medium risk on internal IP addresses if the policy of your organization will allow it (high risks are not, though).

-- Medium risks, especially for internal IP's, are not necessarily critical vulnerabilities that need to be fixed - they are issues we want you to acknowledge.
-If they were critical they would be high risk.
-If they were negligible they would be low.
-Terminal services is neither: it's not a critical issue, but it is certainly something we want you to look as say: "Yes, I realize I have terminal services, and yes, it is ok"
+- Medium risks, especially for internal IP's, are not necessarily critical vulnerabilities that need to be fixed; they are issues we want you to acknowledge.
+If they were critical, they would be high risk.
+If they were negligible, they would be low.
+Terminal Services is neither.

-The vulnerability will no longer appear in the report and summary, and will not affect the score.
-If in the future you would like to 'unignore' or to search for these issues specifically (for example, to see the list of machines that have terminal services) you can explicitly search for this issue.
+The vulnerabilities will no longer appear in the report and summary and will not affect the score.
+If you remove the Ignore state or search for these issues specifically (for example, to see the list of machines that have Terminal Services) you can explicitly search for each issue.